nwjs/nw.js/docs/For Users/Advanced/Use Native Node Modules.md

 ### For non-LTS Releases

+!!! warning "Use Node.js v14.21.3"
+    The following steps were tested with Node.js v14.21.3.

 If you are using non-LTS release, `nw-gyp` is required to be pre-installed globally to build modules due to [ABI differences in V8](https://github.com/nwjs/nw.js/issues/5025).
 These instructions below works for LTS releases as well.

 To install native modules for NW.js, run following commands in your terminal: